 - On-going development opportunities

 - Discount scheme

 - To support individuals / groups within the centre and community.

 - To provide a customised, responsive and high quality service to people with multiple sensory impairments, physical and/or learning disabilities who use Sense services.

 - To deliver services which meet or exceed organisational expectations and standards.

 - Full job specification is attached below.

-- You are required to hold a full UK driving license and have use of your own vehicle
+- You require a full UK license and must be willing to drive your own vehicle.

 - Full person specification is attached below.